Red Buttons

+From the 1970s he was a familiar face on TV, with his "Never Got a Dinner" comedy monologues.

 Early life

-Red Buttons was born Aaron Chwatt on February 5, 1919, in Manhattan, New York City, to Jewish immigrants Sophie (née Baker) and Michael Chwatt.
-At 16 years old, Chwatt got a job as an entertaining bellhop at Ryan's Tavern in City Island, the Bronx, New York City.
+Red Buttons was born Aaron Chwatt on February 5, 1919, in Manhattan, New York, to Russo-Polish Jewish immigrants Sophie (née Baker) and Michael Chwatt.
+At 16 years old, Chwatt got a job as an entertaining bellhop at Ryan's Tavern in City Island, the Bronx, New York.
 The combination of his red hair and the large, shiny buttons on the bellhop uniforms inspired orchestra leader Charles "Dinty" Moore to call him "Red Buttons", the name under which he would later perform.

 Later that same summer, Buttons worked on the Borscht Belt; his straight man was Robert Alda.
 Buttons was working at the Irvington Hotel in South Fallsburg, New York, when the master of ceremonies became incapacitated, and Buttons asked for the chance to replace him.
 In 1939, Buttons started working for Minsky's Burlesque; in 1941, José Ferrer chose Buttons to appear in a Broadway show The Admiral Had a Wife, a farce, set in Pearl Harbor at Oahu, Hawaii.
-It was due to open on December 8, 1941, but never did, as it was deemed inappropriate after the Japanese attack on Pearl Harbor.
+It was due to open on December 8, 1941, but never did.
+It was deemed inappropriate after the Japanese attack on Pearl Harbor.
 In later years, Buttons would joke that the Japanese only attacked Pearl Harbor to keep him off Broadway.

 Career

 In September 1942, Buttons made his Broadway debut in Vickie with Ferrer and Uta Hagen.
 Later that year, he appeared in the Minsky's show Wine, Women and Song.
-This was the last classic burlesque show in New York City history, as the Mayor La Guardia administration closed it down.
+This was the last classic burlesque show in New York City history; the La Guardia administration closed it down.
 Buttons was on stage when the show was raided.

 Drafted into the United States Army Air Forces, Buttons in 1943 appeared in the Army Air Forces' Broadway show Winged Victory, along with several future stars, including Mario Lanza, John Forsythe, Karl Malden, and Lee J. Cobb.
 A year later, he appeared in Darryl F. Zanuck's movie version of the play, directed by George Cukor.
 Buttons also entertained troops in the European Theater in the same Jeep Show unit as Mickey Rooney.

+After the war, Buttons continued to perform in Broadway shows.
+He also performed at Broadway movie houses with big bands.
+He appeared as himself, delivering a comic monologue, in the RKO Radio Pictures movie revue Footlight Varieties (1951).